 3. Consider every expense

-Depending on how you plan to use the property, owning land can come with many hidden costs, such as permit fees or paying to build a septic system.
+Depending on how you plan to use the property, owning land can come with many hidden costs, such as permit fees or the expense of building a septic system.
 There are also the usual costs for maintenance and upkeep.

 4. Find land for sale